-Jenny has given millions of dollars to those in need from her own scholarship programs, donations to schools, hospitals, and various organizations, to her innovative Jenny’s Heroes campaign, where Jenny invited everyday people to decide how to spend her money to make a difference in their communities.
+Jenny has given millions of dollars to those in need from her own scholarship programs, donations to schools, hospitals, and various organizations, to her innovative Jenny’s Heroes campaign, where Jenny invited everyday people to decide how to spend close to two million dollars to make a difference in their communities.
 Her most recent philanthropic gift was in 2016, when Jenny donated a brand new fully accessible playground to her homeotwn of London, Ontario.
 Jenny also strives to make a difference by sharing her recipes and cooking videos.
 Her simple, healthy cooking has garnered millions of fans from all over the world on YouTube and on her website.
 She is routinely approached by companies who would like to advertise on her site or pay her for endorsements but she always declines.
 “I am not here to make money,” says Jenny. “l simply love to cook and my only goal is to share what I love and to motivate more people to cook at home.
 It’s one more way I can give back.”

 There’s more on Jenny at JennyJones.com.